 The niche (“the soil”) that surrounds stem/progenitor cells (“the seed”) in developing or damaged organs has a profound effect upon the stem/progenitor cells.

-The focus of our Hub is to exploit therapeutically our understanding of the biology of stem cell niches.
-We will use this knowledge to optimise the growth and differentiation of stem cells and improve organ regeneration through endogenous repair and cell transplantation.
+The focus of the UKRMP Niche Hub was to explore and therapeutically exploit our understanding of the biology of stem cell niches.
+We aimed to use this knowledge to optimise the growth and differentiation of stem cells and improve organ regeneration through endogenous repair and cell transplantation.

 |Lead Organisation||Partner Organisation|

-- To identify key factors from the study of niche biology that can promote adult and pluripotent stem cell differentiation.
+- To identify key factors from the study of niche biology in order to promote adult and pluripotent stem cell differentiation.

 - To identify molecular targets to direct stem cells to promote endogenous repair and thereby promote “healthy regeneration” of organs and tissues.